 Asbestosis is usually diagnosed using X-Rays, CT scans, and blood tests.
 Other tests may be performed to analyze pulmonary function, or how efficiently the lungs are working.
-There is no cure for asbestosis, but prompt and careful treatment can slow the disease’s progression and relieve symptoms.
+There is no cure for asbestosis, but prompt and careful asbestosis treatment can slow the disease’s progression and relieve symptoms.
 Oxygen therapy can also help relieve shortness of breath.
 Because patients with asbestosis are at a heightened risk for developing mesothelioma and other deadly cancers, they must be monitored and tested regularly.

-Asbestos exposure heightens the risk of developing lung cancer, and individuals who smoked and were exposed to asbestos have a higher risk for contracting this disease.
+Asbestos exposure and asbestos in the lungs heightens the risk of developing lung cancer, and individuals who smoked and were exposed to asbestos have a higher risk for contracting this disease.
 While about a quarter of all lung cancer victims show no symptoms of the disease before diagnosis, many others do experience warning signs.
 These can include bronchitis or phenomena, chest pain, coughing/wheezing, fatigue, hoarse voice, loss of appetite, shortness of breath, and unexplained weight loss.
 These symptoms can also indicate less severe conditions, which may cause patients to put off medical treatment and lose valuable treatment time in the process.
 Like mesothelioma, lung cancer can metastasize and spread to other parts of the body negatively impacting treatment options and a patient's prognosis.

 For individuals with a history of asbestos exposure, even the mildest symptom must be taken seriously and discussed with a doctor.
 If lung cancer or another disease is suspected, a chest x-ray is typically the first test performed.
 In many lung cancer cases, one or more nodules, or even a large mass, will be seen.
 Then a CT scan or MRI of the chest, which show the lungs in three dimensions, may be ordered to help doctors determine the stage, or severity, of the cancer.
 These tests can also show if tumors have spread into the lymph nodes or other organs.
 A biopsy, or extraction and examination of a small piece of tumor tissue, will also be performed.
 By examining the cells under a microscope, a pathologist can learn more about the cancer type and severity and give the patient more information about their outlook.
 Once a diagnosis has been made, treatment options can include surgery, radiation, chemotherapy and fluid removal.